Manuka Honey For Acne & Skin Benefits: Masks, Face Wash & More

 What is Manuka honey?

 Manuka honey comes from the Manuka plant (Leptospermum scoparium), a small flowering tree that's found in New Zealand and eastern Australia.
 It's created by bees who pollinate the flowers, which bloom for only about six weeks each spring.
-But to officially earn the title of "Manuka honey," the honey needs to contain at least 70% Manuka pollen.
+But to officially earn the title of "Manuka honey," the honey needs to contain at least 70% Manuka pollen1.

 Like other honeys, Manuka honey features a cocktail of substances like simple sugars, water, enzymes, and vitamins.
 What makes it so special, though, is its rich content of methylglyoxal (MGO), a medicinal compound with impressive antimicrobial properties.
 The amount of MGO—which represents the honey’s potency—is indicated by a unique Manuka factor (UMF), a rating listed on the packaging of Manuka honey.
 The more MGO present, the higher the rating.
 (A rating below 10 is on par with regular, normal honey.)